 PSY 220 - Gerontology 4 creditsAn analysis of the process of aging, which will utilize social, psychological, and structural approaches to gain an understanding of the unique problems which confront the elderly in modern society.
 Course goals also include the development or refinement of specific skills and techniques for studying or working with older adults through a substantive experiential learning component.
 Same as SOC 220.
 Prerequisite: PSY 117 or SOC 118.
 Spring, odd academic years.

-PSY 224 - Basic Applied Statistics 3 creditsAn introduction to statistical reasoning for students in life and social sciences using the computer as a tool to analyze data.
-Data reduction, probability concepts, sampling theory, hypothesis testing, estimation, chi-square, t-test, analysis of variance, correlation and regression, and some non-parametric tests are included.
-Same as MAT/SOC 224.
+PSY 224 - Basic Applied Statistics 3 creditsAn introduction to statistical reasoning for the natural and social sciences using the computer as a tool to analyze data.
+Probability concepts, sampling theory, hypothesis testing, estimation, chi-square, t-test, analysis of variance, correlation and regression, and some non-parametric tests are included.
+Minitab or another statistical package will be used.
+Same as PSY/SOC 224.
 Students cannot receive credit for both.
 Prerequisite: CMP 130, LA 103, MAT 125, MAT 126, MAT 135, or MAT 181 or placement in MAT 135/181.
 Fall and Spring.

 PSY 226 - Lifespan Development 4 creditsThis course is a survey of major themes of change and constancy from fetal development to death, with emphasis on typical biological, cognitive and socioemotional development.
 Students will apply theory to practice through observational projects and critical readings of both empirical and popular sources.
 The impact of ethnic, gender and cultural factors on development will be emphasized.
 Prerequisite: PSY 117.
 Spring